FazalLabBCM/FazalLabPipelines/docs/TrimMapCount.md

    1. **Targeted location/protein** (can't contain an underscore)
       * For an APEX-seq experiment, subcellular location where APEX is targeted and/or which protein the enzyme is fused to
-        > Note:
-        > This pipeline is not exclusive to APEX-seq experiments.
-For a generic RNA-Seq experiment,
-        > replace the targeted location/protein with an experimental condition (see next list item).
    2. **Experimental condition** (can't contain an underscore)
       * Could be a time limit, cell type, antibiotic treatment, etc., or "basal" for no condition
         > Note: